 B.A.
 English Literature: Wheaton College

 About Jeffry C. Davis

 In my spare time, I enjoy manual labor, whether it involves splitting wood for the fireplace or planting flowers in my garden.
 As Wendell Berry writes in The Unsettling of America, "While we live our bodies are moving particles of earth, joined inextricably both to the soil and to the bodies of other living creatures."
-Not unrelated, I often listen to country music, especially while driving my pickup truck.
+Not unrelated, I often listen to country music.
 The lyrics of Vince Gill, Patty Loveless, and Alan Jackson are a few of my favorites.

 Courses Regularly Taught